Aortic valve stenosis

 What you can do

-• Write down your symptoms, including any that seem unrelated to heart valve disease.
+• Write down your symptoms, including any that seem unrelated to aortic valve stenosis or the heart.

-• Write down key personal information, including a family history of heart disease and any major stresses or recent life changes.
+• Write down important personal information.
+Include any family history of heart disease and any major stresses or recent life changes.

-• Take a family member or friend along, if possible.
+• Take someone with you, if possible.
 Someone who goes with you can help you remember information you receive.

-For aortic valve stenosis, some basic questions to ask your health care provider include:
+For aortic valve stenosis, some basic questions to ask your healthcare professional are:

 • What's the best treatment?